biopragmatics/oquat/docs/invalids/prefix/hmdb.md

-# PDBeChem
+# hmdb: Human Metabolome Database

+This page summarize the different resources that reference `hmdb` but use local unique identifiers that do not match the standard pattern of ^HMDB\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['HMDB']
+1 variants on the standard prefix were found: ['HMDB'].

-## `chebi`
+## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given correctly in Chemical Entities of Biological Interest.
+Identifiers for this prefix are given incorrectly correctly in `chebi`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|